-CDC says three feet between students is often enough, a change that paves the way for more in-person instruction
+CDC says three feet between students is usually enough, a change that paves the way for more in-person instruction

 For elementary schools, it said, three feet of distance among students is sufficient no matter what the infection rates are in the surrounding community.
 Young children are much less likely to have severe cases of covid-19, and some research suggests they spread the coronavirus less efficiently than adolescents and teens.

 The recommendations are more complex for middle and high schools and depend on which of four levels of community transmission are present in the surrounding area.
 At the three lowest levels, the CDC says three feet of distance is sufficient for all schools.
-But at the highest tier, the agency recommends six feet—meaning schools would likely have to rotate students in a hybrid system.
+But at the highest tier, the agency recommends six feet — meaning schools would probably have to rotate students in a hybrid system.

 The agency says secondary schools can drop the standard to three feet, but only if they are able to keep students in cohorts, which limit interactions among a small group.
 That is difficult to do in middle and high school, where students typically mix up into different groups depending on the course.